arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ![Nicla connection](assets/eslov-connection.svg)

-### Setup Eslov Communication with the NICLA Board
+### Setup ESLOV Communication with the NICLA Board

 There are three ways to read from the on-board sensors: